-Unrestricted Net Position - Unrestricted net position includes resources derived from state operating aid, rental revenues, sales and services, and interest income.
+Unrestricted Net Position - Unrestricted net position includes resources derived from operating aid, rental revenues, sales and services, and interest income.
 It also includes the net position of accrued employee benefits such as compensated absences, pension plans, and other postemployment benefits.

 Restricted and unrestricted resources are tracked separately.
-When both restricted and unrestricted funds are available for expenditure, the decision for funding is determined by management on a case-by-case basis.
+When both restricted and unrestricted funds are available for expenditure, the decision for funding is transactional based within the departmental management system in place at the Authority.
 Both restricted and unrestricted net position include consideration of deferred outflows of resources and deferred inflows of resources.
 See Note 8 for further information regarding deferred outflows of resources and deferred inflows of resources that had a significant effect on unrestricted net position.

 L. Revenue and Expense Recognition - The Authority classifies its revenues and expenses as operating or nonoperating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
-Operating revenues and expenses generally result from providing services and delivering goods in connection with the Authority's principal ongoing operations.
+Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Authority's principal ongoing operations.
 Operating revenues include activities that have characteristics of exchange transactions, such as (1) rental revenues, (2) charges for services, (3) fuel sales, and (4) landing fees.
 Operating expenses are all expense transactions incurred other than those related to capital and noncapital financing or investing activities as defined by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.